scheinerman/RationalProjectivePlane.jl/README.md

 true
 ```

+To check if points are collinear, use `collinear` and to check if lines are concurrent (all
+contain the same point), use `concurrent`.

 ## Operations

 Given distinct points `a` and `b`, use `a ∨ b` to give the unique line that contains